byterubpay/byterub-site/_posts/2017-04-09-overview-and-logs-for-the-dev-meeting-held-on-2017-04-09.md

 **\<endogenic>** lol
 **\<fluffypony>** luigi1112: yes
 **\<fluffypony>** /nick fluffypony1112
-**\<xmr\_eric>** Ok, well I'd like to hear from Jaquee.
+**\<btr\_eric>** Ok, well I'd like to hear from Jaquee.
 But my thoughts are that we rename ByteRub GUI back to ByteRub Core.
 Gingeropolous originally named it back to ByteRub GUI at the time, which was a decent idea, but I think in the end the central ByteRub software that the public is going to use should be called Core
-**\<fluffypony>** @xmr\_eric that was among the reasons for calling it Core initially
+**\<fluffypony>** @btr\_eric that was among the reasons for calling it Core initially
-**\<xmr\_eric>** I spent some time yesterday trying to find a word other than Core to differentiate ourselves from Bitcoin, like ByteRub Essentials or something, but none really work as well.
+**\<btr\_eric>** I spent some time yesterday trying to find a word other than Core to differentiate ourselves from Bitcoin, like ByteRub Essentials or something, but none really work as well.
-**\<xmr\_eric>** Right.
+**\<btr\_eric>** Right.
 I think we should go back to that.
 **\<fluffypony>** also because I think that the current byterub repo will become libbyterub
 **\<pero>** and then byterub-cli?
 **\<fluffypony>** yeah